-Markovnikov Rule can be used to describe the outcome of some chemical addition reactions.
-The Russain chemist Vladimir Vasilyevich Markovnikov first formulated this rule in 1865.
+Markovnikov’s Rule, also known as Markownikoff’s rule, can be used to describe the outcome of some chemical addition reactions.
+The Russian chemist Vladimir Vasilyevich Markovnikov first formulated this rule in 1865.

 An example of a reaction that observes Markovnikov’s rule is the addition of hydrobromic acid (HBr) to propene, which is shown below.

-It can be observed from the reaction illustrated above that the majority of the product formed obeys Markovnikov’s rule, whereas the minority of the product does not.
+It can be observed from the reaction illustrated above that the majority of the products formed obey Markovnikov’s rule, whereas the minority of the products do not.

 To understand this mechanism, let us consider the same example illustrated earlier, i.e. the addition reaction of hydrobromic acid with propene.
-The Markovnikov rule Mechanism can be broken down into the following two steps.
+The Mechanism of Markovnikov’s rule can be broken down into the following two steps.

 The alkene is protonated and it gives rise to the more stable carbocation as shown below.

 From the illustration shown above, we can see that there are two types of carbocations that can be formed from the protonation of the alkene, one is a primary carbocation and the other is a secondary carbocation.
 However, the secondary carbocation is far more stable and therefore, its formation is preferred over the formation of a primary carbocation.

 The halide ion nucleophile now attacks the carbocation.
 This reaction yields the alkyl halide.
 Since the formation of the secondary carbocation is preferred, the major product of this reaction would be 2-bromopropane as illustrated below.